raydenlim/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Use ArrayList<Person> to keep track of students.
     * Cons: We must ensure there are no duplicates with additional checks.

+**Aspect: Adding students to a new or existing consultation:**

+* **Alternative 1 (Current choice):** The `AddToConsult` feature creates a new Consultation object with updated student list
+  * Pros: Defensive programming when entirely creating a new Consultation object without modifying previous object.
+  * Cons: Require additional checking to inform exception cases.

+* **Alternative 2:** `AddToConsult` directly manipulate the attribute students in a Consultation object.
+  * Cons: Poor abstraction and room for errors.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**